-There are about 4,200 veterinarians licensed to practise veterinary medicine in Ontario.
-About 125 veterinarians are added to this number each year.
-For more information on labour market conditions for veterinarians in Ontario see Ontario Job Futures on the MTCU website at www.tcu.gov.on.ca/eng/ojf.
-If you are already in Ontario, this information is also available at public libraries or HRDC Employment Resource Centres in your community.
+Currently there are about 4,400 veterinarians licensed to practise veterinary medicine in Ontario.
+About 200 veterinarians are added to this number each year.
+For more information on labour market conditions for veterinarians in Ontario see Ontario Job Futures on the Ministry of Training, Colleges and Universities (MTCU) website.
+If you are already in Ontario, this information is also available at public libraries or at Employment Resource Centres in your community.

-A detailed list of books available for study purposes is and other resources are provided in the National Examining Board Information for Applicants booklet.
-You can gain access to these materials by contacting the library of the Ontario Veterinary College at the University of Guelph (see address at the end of this document).
+A detailed list of books available for study purposes and other resources are provided in the National Examining Board Information for Applicants booklet.
+You can purchase these books from publishers or gain access to these materials by contacting the main library at the University of Guelph or by contacting the Ontario Veterinary College at the University of Guelph (see addresses at the end of this document).

 For More Information